yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-determine-whether-multicast-is-available.markdown

 page_id: 64127791
 ---

-{summary}Used to determine whether multicast is available.{summary}
+{% summary %}Used to determine whether multicast is available.{% endsummary %}

 # Syntax